 Stunning-looking dashboards that seamlessly match your platform’s style make your product look sexy, users will perceive your brand as innovative & future-proof;

-Highly actionable analytics, allowing your users to set up alerts or take immediately with a single click.
+Highly actionable analytics, allowing your users to set up alerts or take action with a single click.

 The success areas mentioned above are typical ways to measure return on investment: new ARR, churn, upsell, and the likes.
 But apart from measuring direct add-on revenue, you may want to think of other metrics aligned to your company’s big picture vision & objectives.
 Surely also in your organization, there are other ways to look at the value of embedded analytics.
 They might be more unconventional, but equally important measures of success.